-If you have access to both a SEP IRA and a 401(k) or 403(b) plan through different employers, it is important to note that you can contribute to both a SEP and a 401(k).
+If you have access to both a SEP IRA and a 401(k) or 403(b) plan through different employers, you can contribute to both of them.
 For example, some university professors also have self-employed business income from the speaking or consulting work they do on the side.
-In this case, they can contribute to their SEP IRA from their self-employed business income while also deferring some of their university pay into their employer plan.
+In this case, they can contribute to their SEP IRA from their self-employed business income while also deferring some of their university pay into their employer 403(b) plan.

-The SEP IRA contribution limit for 2023 is the lesser of 25% of your compensation or $66,000.
-Because of self-employment tax, the calculations for precisely how much can be contributed can be tricky, but your tax preparer can easily tell you how much you can contribute each year.
+The SEP IRA contribution limit for 2024 is the lesser of 25% of your compensation or $69,000.
+Because of self-employment tax, the calculations for precisely how much can be contributed can be tricky, but your tax preparer can find this out for you.
 Also, just like other IRAs, contributions can be made for the prior year until you file your taxes.

-We would also recommend that you consider converting your SEP IRA to Roth IRA each year.
-This can effectively be a backdoor Roth strategy as you will receive a deduction for the SEP IRA contribution while also reporting the Roth conversion amount as taxable income.
-These two numbers (taxable distribution and deduction) should offset one another, effectively meaning that you have no or little additional tax due.
+If you have made a pre-tax SEP IRA contribution, we also recommend converting your SEP IRA to Roth IRA each year.
+You will receive a deduction for the SEP IRA contribution while also reporting the Roth conversion amount as taxable income.
+These two numbers (taxable distribution and deduction) should offset one another, making the conversion akin to a backdoor Roth.

-** Because you can convert your SEP IRA assets to Roth IRA at any time and because Roth conversion are available for withdrawal as contribution basis 5 years after the conversion, SEP IRA funding can be considered another place to save your emergency fund.
-Just keep in mind, these assets will only be accessible without penalty when you are of retirement age or 5 years after you convert to Roth IRA.
+** Because assets can be converted to Roth IRA at any time, SEP IRA funding can be considered another place to save your emergency fund.
+Just keep in mind, the contribution basis will only be accessible without penalty when you are over age 59 1/2 or it has been 5 years after you convert to Roth IRA.